leon4rd/test/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!